Growing bold together: SEI and Benchmark Capital

 Brett Williams concludes: “A partnership is only a partnership when you’re in it together, and that means managing the tough times together and enjoying the good.
 Our teams have benefited from an open, honest and transparent working relationship which while at times has been tough, has resulted in a better outcome for all long-term.”

-SEI does not accept any responsibility for the accuracy and completeness of the Benchmark Capital quotes.
+SEI does not accept any responsibility for the accuracy and completeness of the Benchmark Capital quotes or views and opinions.
 No liability is accepted for any errors or omissions in the SEI information or any action taken on the basis of this information.

 This material represents an assessment of the working relationship at a specific point in time and is not intended to be a forecast of future events.

-This information is issued by SEI Investments (Europe) Limited, 1st Floor, Alphabeta, 14-18 Finsbury Square, London EC2A 1BR which is authorised and regulated by the Financial Conduct Authority.
+This information is issued and approved by SEI Investments (Europe) Ltd (“SIEL”) 1st Floor, Alphabeta, 14-18 Finsbury Square, London EC2A 1BR.